Welcome, treasure hunters, to Oak Island, and the deadly mystery of the Oak Island Money Pit.

 And yet, to this day, no treasure has been found.
 Critics contend the site is a sinkhole and its mystery blown vastly out of proportion.
 But a string of incredible theories have surfaced to explain the pit’s origins: It contains Marie Antoinette’s jewels; it’s a ritual site built by Freemasons; it’s the handiwork of Francis Bacon, who used Oak Island to stow away proof that he is the true scribe behind the works of William Shakespeare.

 In 2014, the History Channel debuted The Curse of Oak Island, a documentary series detailing a new excavation and the island’s enduring legacy.
-In the season one finale, workers discover what appears to be an antique Spanish coin.
-The program recently wrapped up its fourth season.
+The program recently wrapped up its ninth season.

 Clearly, the Money Pit mystery is not over just yet.